Rishit-dagli/TF-Watcher/README.md

 ### 🔹 [TF Watcher Python Package](/tfwatcher)

 This is a *Python Package* built using TensorFlow and Pyrebase (a python wrapper for the Firebase API).
-This llows to eaisly monitor the metrics you want and writes them to Firebase realtime database.
+This allows to eaisly monitor the metrics you want and writes them to Firebase realtime database.

 Navigate to [`/tfwatcher`](/tfwatcher) directory to browse and know more about the TF Watcher Python Package.

 ### 🔹 [TF Watcher Web App](/webapp)

 This is a *Web Application* built using React, Chakra-UI, Recharts and Firebase deployed on Azure Static Web Apps.
 It reads from the Firebase realtime database and displays the logs using charts.

 Navigate to [`/webapp`](/webapp) directory to browse and know more about TF Watcher Web App.

 ## Want to Contribute 🙋‍♂️?